By Frederick Morton Eden

 Original Publication Year:1797

 Sir Frederick Morton Eden (1766–1809) was an English writer and a pioneer social researcher.
 Eden studied at Christ Church, Oxford, and subsequently worked in banking and insurance, inheriting a baronetcy from his father, who had been the governor of the American province of Maryland, in 1784.
 Arguing that poverty could not be tackled without knowing what it actually meant to be poor, this innovative three-volume work is an attempt to define what poverty meant in concrete terms.
 It is packed with data from across England, divided by county, and covering factors such as food prices, wages, diet and mortality rates.
-It begins with an explanation of the methods of data collection used, and outlines the various measures taken against poverty in different periods.
-Volume 2 presents the first set of reports on living conditions of the poor in the various English counties, sorted alphabetically, from Bedfordshire to Suffolk.
+In Volume 1, Eden looks at the history of poverty, the lifestyles of the poor and the various measures introduced to tackle the problem at different periods.
+It also describes the methods used to collect the data that appear throughout the three volumes.

 BOOK II - Of National Establishments for the Maintenance of the Poor: Of the English Poor System: Proposed Amendments: Of the Diet, Dress, Fuel, and Habitation of the Labouring Classes in Great Britain: and of Friendly Societies: